AntAllch/115base/site/src/main-eggs/citadelle-des-morts.md

 <h3 id='lightning-sword'>Upgrade Swords - Lightning Sword (Stag)</h3> <br>

-- Pick up 3 Lightning Rods: One is next to Deadshot, the next one you obtain by using a Shock Charge on the electrical box near Speed Cola OR shooting it using a weapon with Dead Wire attached, and the last one drops from a Zombie (to get this one, you must have the base stag sword and the zombie will spawn in when you are in the Dungeon).
+- Pick up 3 Lightning Rods: One is next to Deadshot, the next one you obtain by using a Shock Charge on the electrical box near Speed Cola OR shooting it using a weapon with Dead Wire attached, and the last one drops from a Zombie (to get this one, you must have the Basic Stag Sword and the zombie will spawn in when you are in the Dungeon).

 - Once you have obtained all 3, go to a Vase at Hillside Ramparts and interact with it to place all 3 lightning rods inside it